 We’ve partnered with Green Dot Bank, Member FDIC, to bring you checking features.

-Checking features are subject to Green Dot Bank’s application and approval.
+Checking features for the Cash Account are subject to identity verification by Green Dot Bank.
 Debit Card is optional and must be requested.
 Wealthfront Cash Account Visa® Debit Card is issued by Green Dot Bank, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. Visa is a registered trademark of Visa International Service Association.
 Green Dot Bank operates under the following registered trade names: GoBank, Green Dot Bank and Bonneville Bank.
 All of these registered trade names are used by, and refer to, a single FDIC-insured bank, Green Dot Bank.
 Deposits under any of these trade names are deposits with Green Dot Bank and are aggregated for deposit insurance coverage.
 Wealthfront products and services are not provided by Green Dot Bank.
 Green Dot is a registered trademark of Green Dot Corporation. ©2020 Green Dot Corporation.
 All rights reserved.